-- In the bowl of an electric mixer, fitted with a dough hook, add the yeast, sugar, shortening, and milk, mix for 2 minutes.
-Add the egg.
-Mix well.
-Add 4 cups of the flour and salt.
-Beat at low speed until all of the flour is incorporated, about 1 minute.
-Then beat at medium speed until the mixture forms a ball, leaves the sides of the bowl, and climbs up the dough hook.
+- In the bowl of an stand mixer, fitted with a dough hook, add yeast, sugar, shortening, and milk and mix together for 2 minutes.
+Add the egg and mix then add 4 cups of the flour and salt.
+Continue mixing on low speed until all of the flour is incorporated.
+This takes about 1 minute.
+Mix at medium speed until the mixture forms a ball, leaves the sides of the mixing bowl, and climbs up the dough hook.

 - Remove the dough from the bowl.
-Using your hands, form the dough into a smooth ball.
-Lightly oil a bowl.
-Place the dough in the bowl and turn it to oil all sides.
-Cover with plastic wrap and set aside in a warm, draft-free place until it doubles in size, about 2 hours.
+Form the dough into a smooth ball with your hands then lightly oil a bowl.
+Place the dough inside the bowl and push it along the sides to make sure it is slightly oiled all the way around.
+Cover with plastic wrap and set aside in a warm, draft-free place until it doubles in size.
+This takes about 2 hours.

 - Preheat the vegetable oil a deep fat fryer to 360 degrees F.

 - Turn the dough out onto a floured surface and pat the dough into a rectangle about 1-inch thick.
 Lightly dust the surface of the dough.
 Roll out the rectangle to 12 1/2 inches long by 10 inches wide and about 1/4-inch thick.
 With a sharp knife, cut the dough into twenty 2 1/2-inch square beignets.

 - Fry beignets, just a couple at a time until golden brown and crispy on all sides, about 3 to 5 minutes.
 Remove and drain on a paper towels.
 Sprinkle the beignets with powdered sugar and serve.